Updated: October 26th, 2025

 Omega 3 fatty acids have been studied intensely and have been shown to be essential for burning fat.
 These essential fatty acids lower insulin levels, increase metabolic rate, lower cortisol levels, improve the fat burning ability of your liver, and improve blood flow to your muscles during exercise.
 Because your body cannot produce Omega 3s, you have to get them from food or supplements.
 Some of the best sources are wild caught fish, including Atlantic mackerel, Alaskan salmon, and albacore tuna; walnuts, chia seeds, and flaxseeds.

 Weight loss can feel like a losing battle sometimes, especially if you don’t understand how all aspects of your life impact your efforts.
-Now that you know the causes, here are some tips for healing when nutrient deficiency causes weight loss resistance.
-I encourage you to try these strategies to help ensure that nutritional deficits aren’t inhibiting your weight loss goals.
+Now that you understand how important it is to be sure your body isn’t lacking any vital nutrients, here are some strategies to help ensure that nutritional deficits aren’t inhibiting your weight loss goals.

-When nutrient deficiency causes weight loss resistance, avoid processed foods as much as possible.
-Choose wild game when you can – or at the very least, organic, grass fed meats.
-Eat organic fruits and vegetables.
+Avoid processed foods as much as possible.
+When you can, choose wild game – or at the very least, organic, grass fed meats.
+Eat organic fruits and vegetables whenever possible.
 Try to get your healthy fats from plant sources like extra-virgin olive oil, coconut oil, nuts and seeds.
 Eliminate sugar and refined carbohydrates from your regular diet.
 Eat protein at every meal to stabilize blood sugar.

 Making time to take a walk, bike ride, or simply sit in the sun for several minutes early in the day can boost your vitamin D levels.
 And if your time outdoors doubles as your exercise time, you may also boost energy and reduce stress without needing to squeeze in one more thing.
 Exercise also promotes healthy sleep, digestion, and balanced hormones and blood sugar.
-Find something that gets you moving that you love and do it every day.
+Find something you love to do that gets you moving, and do it every day.
 Chronic stress can seriously diminish nutrients as your body fights for survival.
-It doesn’t matter what your de-stressing activities look like.
-You have to find something you love and make it a point to do it every day.
+It doesn’t matter what your de-stressing activities look like, as long as you’re doing them daily.

 This goes hand in hand with eating well.
 Whole, unprocessed foods are rich in all the things you need – vitamins, minerals, antioxidants, essential fatty acids, fiber and anti-inflammatory compounds.
 If your gut health is particularly poor, you may need to add nutrients like zinc and glutamine that help mend the lining of your digestive tract.
 Digestive enzymes can help with nutrient absorption, and a probiotic can help replenish the good bacteria your gut needs for optimal functioning.

 Resistance to losing weight is often one of many indicators that something more is going on with your health.
-Take the time – and any necessary tests – to determine what’s really going on in your body so you can know for sure when nutrient deficiency causes weight loss resistance.
+Conventional practitioners often won’t really dig into the root cause of weight loss resistance.
+Take the time – and any necessary tests – to determine what’s really going on in your body.

-Now that you know how nutrient deficiency causes weight loss resistance, what’s next?
-Though eating well and getting the nutrients we need is more difficult for us today than it was for our great-grandparents, it’s certainly not impossible.
+It may be more difficult to eat well and get the nutrients we need than it was for our great-grandparents, but it’s certainly not impossible.
 All it takes is a little information and dedication to feeding your body – and soul – the right things every single day.
-And when you let go of bad habits and focus on getting all the nutrients you require, you just might find that your body lets go too – of the extra weight it’s been holding on to!
+When you let go of bad habits and focus on getting all the nutrients you require, you just might find that your body lets go too – of that extra weight it’s been holding on to!